Acer Monitor not Turning on? (Here’s 100% Fixes)

 For laptops, use the screen and update both the chipset and graphics drivers.

-Step 6: Problem with motherboard
+Step 6) Problem with the motherboard

 Problem with motherboard